tbrixen/tbrixen.github.io/content/post/eks-cluster-games-challenge-2/index.md

 ### Looking into the secrets

 Can we get the `kube-api-access-cq4m2` secret?
-No, it seems not
+No, it seems not (it later hit me that it was a volume, not a secret)

 ```
 $ k get secret kube-api-access-cq4m2